Clean mats ready for home dojo training

 Home training keeps the edge.
 The mats sharpen it.

-Beginner classes running now in Kingston and Tannersville.
+Beginner classes running now in by appointment and Tannersville.
 Prefer 1-on-1?
 Private Lessons.